 For general information, visit here

 Due to Covid-19, the UK Government has implemented rules for those arriving in the UK from overseas.
-These are for both residents and visitors to the UK and include 14-days’ self-isolation on arrival.
+These are for both residents and visitors to the UK and includes up to 10-days’ self-isolation on arrival.
 Further details, together with guidance on how to travel safely from the airport, are available here.
-There is also a list of countries which are exempt from the 14 day self-isolation requirement, however this list is subject to change so we recommend that you check this regularly closer to your planned travel date.
+There is also a list of countries which are exempt from the self-isolation requirement, however this list is subject to change so we recommend that you check this regularly closer to your planned travel date.

 During this period of time, you will have the ability to undertake your studies online, and have online student life activities available, until you are able to join activities physically.